nrb4824/DeepLabCut/docs/Overviewof3D.md

 zlim: list
     A list of integers specifying the limits for zaxis of 3d view.
 By default it is set to [None,None], where the z limit is set by taking the minimum and maximum value of the z coordinates for all the bodyparts.

+draw_skeleton: bool
+    If True adds a line connecting the body parts making a skeleton on on each frame.
+The body parts to be connected and the color of these connecting lines are specified in the config file.
+By default: True

+color_by : string, optional (default='bodypart')
+    Coloring rule.
+By default, each bodypart is colored differently.
+    If set to 'individual', points belonging to a single individual are colored the same.

+figsize: tuple[int, int], optional, default=(80, 8)
+    Size of the figure

+fps: int, optional, default=30
+    Frames per second

+dpi: int, optional, default=300
+    Dots per inch (resplution)
 ```

 ### If you use this code: